 Summer: Expansion and Presence

 But even summer has its lesson in balance.
 The long days are an invitation, not an obligation.
 You do not have to fill every hour of light.
 Some of the best summer moments are the ones where nothing happens at all.
-An afternoon on the grass.
+An afternoon on the grass, feeling the blades prick the backs of your calves.
 The sound of evening through an open window.
 Presence, not productivity.

 Autumn: The Practice of Release